mcjczapiewski/minicycle_workshop/user-stories.md

 - The command `get` should pick the item up -- now the player has it
 - The command `inventory` (or `i`) should display player's list of items

+Hint: You can either have a separate prompt for the item (`"Get what? "`), or expect a more complicated command in single line (`get lamp`).

 <details>
 <summary>Example</summary>